 San Francisco Chinatown is the largest Chinese community on the West Coast, and the second largest in the United States surpassed only by New York City's.

-Chinatown is best mid-day when all the shops are open and streets are busy.
+Chinatown is best to see mid-day when all the shops are open and the streets are busy.
 It gets quiet very soon after dark.

 Visiting San Francisco Chinatown

 San Francisco Chinatown is about eight blocks long and has two long main streets, Grant Avenue and Stockton Street.
 Many visitors just amble down Grant, buy a souvenir or two and move on, but you know better.
 If you pay attention and use this guide, you'll find some pretty fascinating stuff just off the beaten path.